1. Student CV: 5 CV Examples for Students [2024]

 • Hootsuite Social Media Marketing Certification, March 2020

 If you're wondering whether to write a CV or a resume, don't.
 A CV is the best option in the UK.
-First, let’s discuss what a CV should look like and how to write a CV as a student, and then you’ll look at some examples of professional student CVs.
+First, let’s discuss what a CV should look like and how to write a student, and then you’ll look at expert CV examples for students.

 1. Write a personal statement for your student CV